bkoz/tomcatbin/README.md

 oc start-build sample --from-dir=source
 ```

-Wait for the build to and registry push to suceed.
+Wait for the build and registry push to suceed.

 `oc logs bc/sample --follow`